Directional asymptotic cones of groups equipped with bi-invariant metrics: Conjugation invariant norms

-For a conjugation-invariant (pseudo-) norm there is the induced bi-invariant (pseudo-) metric on $G$ by $d_{\nu}(g,h)=\nu(g^{-1}h)$.
-Conversely, any bi-invariant (pseudo) metric $d$ on $G$ has this form, where $\nu(g)=d(g,1)$.
-We comment that in this case $G$ becomes a topological group (but this is not necessarily the case if the norm is not conjugation invariant). \end{void} Here are some simple but useful consequences of conjugation invariance.
+Conjugation invariant (pseudo) norms are in one-to-one correspondence with bi-invariant (pseudo) metrics on $G$ via $d_{\nu}(g,h)=\nu(g^{-1}h)$.
+By {\bf bi-invariant} we mean that for any $g,h,k \in G$ we have $d_\nu(kg,kh)=d_\nu(g,h)=d_\nu(gk,hk)$.
+In this case $(G,d_\nu)$ becomes a topological group (but this is not necessarily the case if the norm is not conjugation-invariant). \end{void}